Key Info

 About you

-You are someone who enjoys learning about other cultures, who is interested in languages and who would either like to continue with Spanish because you liked it in school.
-Or you may want to pick it up as a beginner who is happy at last to get a chance to start learning Spanish.
+You are someone who enjoys learning about other cultures, who is interested in languages and who would like to continue with Spanish because you liked it in school or you may want to pick it up as a beginner who is happy to get a chance to start learning Spanish.
 Perhaps you are someone who wants to benefit from the excellent job prospects for anyone with a good knowledge of other EU languages and of Spanish in particular.
-And you know that Spanish is now one of the 4 most used languages in the world.
+Spanish is now one of the four most-used languages in the world.

 Why study Spanish?